Rhodes: Hellenistic period

 Silver drachma of Rhodes, 88/42 BC.
 Obverse: radiate head of Helios.
 Reverse: rose, "rhodon" (ῥόδον), the symbol of Rhodes.

 Despite being exhausted by the Second Punic War against Hannibal (218–201 BC) the Romans agreed to intervene, still angry over the Macedonian alliance with Carthage that had led to the First Macedonian War from 214 to 205 BC.
 The Senate saw the appeal from Rhodes and her allies as the opportunity to pressure Philip.
 The result was the Second Macedonian War (200–196 BC), which Rome won and greatly reduced Macedon's power, prestige, and territory.
 Rhodian independence was preserved.
 Rhodian influence in the Aegean was cemented through the organization of the Cyclades into the Second Nesiotic League under Rhodian leadership.

 The Romans withdrew from Greece after the end of the conflict, but the resulting power vacuum quickly drew in Antiochus III and subsequently the Romans.
 The Roman–Seleucid War lasted from 192 to 188 BC with Rome, Rhodes, Pergamon, and other Roman-allied Greek states defeated the Seleucids and their allies, the last Mediterranean power that might even vaguely threaten Roman dominance.
 Having provided Rome with valuable naval help in her first foray into Asia, the Rhodians were rewarded with territory and enhanced status by the Treaty of Apamea (188 BC).
-The Romans once again evacuated the east – the Senate preferred clients to provinces – but it was clear that Rome now ruled the Mediterranean and Rhodian autonomy was ultimately dependent upon good relations with them.
+The Romans once again evacuated the east – the Senate preferred clients to provinces – but Roman hegemony over the Mediterranean was clear now and Rhodian autonomy was ultimately dependent upon good relations with Rome.

 Those good graces soon evaporated in the wake of the Third Macedonian War (171–168 BC).
 In 169 BC, during the war against Perseus, Rhodes sent Agepolis as ambassador to the consul Quintus Marcius Philippus, and then to Rome in the following year, hoping to turn the Senate against the war.

 Rhodes remained scrupulously neutral during the war, but in the view of hostile elements in the Senate she had been a bit too friendly with the defeated King Perseus.
 Some actually proposed declaring war on the island republic, but this was averted.